-We will assess applications and make funding recommendations via a single-stage process; assessment panel members will review applications and provide comment and questions for written rebuttal by applicants before a formal funding panel meeting.
-Once applications have been received funding panel membership will be constituted from our college of experts (with additional (possibly international) representation as deemed necessary).
+We will assess applications and make funding recommendations via a single-stage process; assessment panel members will review applications.
+All eligible applications will be reviewed, and reviewer feedback provided.
+If necessary, a panel triage process may be implemented such that only a proportion of the proposals will advance to provide rebuttal before a formal funding panel meeting.
+Once applications have been received, funding panel membership will be constituted from our college of experts (with additional (possibly international) representation as deemed necessary).

 Assessment by people with arthritis forms a key part of the review process.
-Further information and guidance can be found on our website and in the call guidance document.